Recently a pastor asked me, “What are the top 3 to 5 things your church does to reach the unchurched?”

 I immediately thought about our DREAM strategy.
 It has guided our church for 17 years and has allowed us to reach thousands of people for Christ.
 The good news is that any church can become more effective at reaching the lost in their community, and it doesn’t even involve new buildings or expensive technology.

 In fact, the secret to reaching the unchurched is not even a secret.
 The principles are as old as the New Testament and are transferable to any church in any community or culture.

 3 PRACTICES FOR REACHING THE UNCHURCHED

-You cannot connect who you are not considering.
+You cannot connect with who you are not considering.
 Reaching the lost begins with passion.
 Passion drives practices.
-If the church leaders are passionate about reaching lost people then it will bleed out onto every part of the church.
+If the church leaders are passionate about reaching lost people, then it will bleed out onto every part of the church.
 Remember, Jesus’ passion literally bled out.
-Before you can reach the lost your heart must break for what breaks the heart of God and God’s heart breaks for people.
+Before you can reach the lost, your heart must break for what breaks the heart of God, and God’s heart breaks for people.
 Do not even attempt to change the programs of the church until you’ve changed the passion in the church.

 Churches that want to reach the unchurched must have a guest-friendly makeover.
 They should examine every element of the weekend service through the eyes of their target and then make adjustments to ensure that they are treating their guests as VIPs.

 Now that you’ve prepped the house for company, you’re ready to invite them over!